HASE-Group/hase_iii_models/mips/README.md

 | BREAK |  End the simulation  |
 | NOP |  No operation  |

-## The HASE MIPS2 Model - A Pipeline with Parallel Function Units
+## HASE MIPS2 - A Pipeline with Parallel Function Units

 Figure 4 shows an implementation of a MIPS architecture with parallel function units.
 Like all register-register load/store architectures with parallel function units, the MIPS derives from the CDC 6600.
 To make effective use of this parallelism, the instruction set must include multiple-address (minimally two but more typically three) register-register arithmetic and logic operations, together with instructions which move data between the registers and memory, and sequencing (test and branch) instructions.